 This Yin Zhen Guangxi Silver Needle is picked from the best early spring buds.
 It is a high grade Bai Hao (白毫) variety, which literally means White Hair, named after the white ‘hairs’ on the tea buds.
 These hairs give a silver shine to the leaves that appear fluffy and are soft to touch.
 The presence and quantity of white hairs signifies both good quality tea and careful processing.
 After picking, the leaves are gently wilted, piled for a short period of time for some minimal enzyme oxidation and finally dried.

 Guangxi Province is not particularly famous for growing white tea, but some farmers have brought plants from Fujian and planted them for white tea production here.
-The cultivar utilised is the famous Fuding Da Bai (福鼎大白 – Fuding Large White).
+Similar to our Xue Ya Guangxi Snow Bud, the cultivar utilised is the famous Fuding Da Bai (福鼎大白 – Fuding Large White).
 This cultivar is used in Fujian to produce our classic Yin Zhen Silver Needle.
 However with the change of terrior comes a change in flavour.
 The Fuding versions tend to be the most delicate, having a very light profile.
 This Guangxi version of Yin Zhen however delivers a more complex profile, with pronounced fruity and woody notes and a good dose of honey flavour.
 By comparison, our Yin Zhen Yunnan Silver Needle has the most woody character since it is made from a different cultivar.

 Yin Zhen Guangxi Silver Needle has been carefully processed to create neat silver leaves.
 The dried leaves have a lightly fruity and woody aroma.
 The liquor produced is a pale golden colour with a light aroma.
 The liquor has a balanced profile, having a good body yet light flavour.
 The main smooth flavours are woody and fruity with notes of plums and melon.
 There is plenty of complex honey sweetness that makes the liquor particularly satisfying to drink.
 The clean aftertaste is comforting with long-lasting sweet flavours.